Impact of polarised extragalactic sources on the measurement of CMB B-mode anisotropies: Clustering of dusty star-forming galaxies

 \section{Clustering of dusty star-forming galaxies}

-For the computation of polarisation power spectra due to the clustering of CIB galaxies we use the halo model, which provides a phenomenological description of the galaxy clustering at all relevant angular scales \citep{cooray2002}.
-Assuming that all galaxies are located in virialized dark-matter halos, the CIB clustering power spectrum is expressed as the sum of two components: a 1-halo term, accounting for correlations between galaxies in the same halo, and a 2-halo term, due to correlations between galaxies belonging to separated dark matter halos.
-The former term, together with the shot-noise power spectrum, dominate the small-scale clustering, and the latter is prominent at large angular scales.
-Thus, the total CIB angular power spectrum at frequencies $\nu$ and $\nu^{\prime}$ can be written as:
+To compute polarisation power spectra due to the clustering of CIB galaxies, we used the halo model, which provides a phenomenological description of the galaxy clustering at all relevant angular scales \citep{cooray2002}.
+Assuming that all galaxies are located in virialised dark matter halos, the CIB clustering power spectrum is expressed as the sum of two components: a one-halo term, accounting for correlations between galaxies in the same halo, and a two-halo term, due to correlations between galaxies belonging to separated dark matter halos.
+The first term, together with the shot-noise power spectrum, dominates the small-scale clustering, and the second is prominent at large angular scales.
+Thus, the total CIB angular power spectrum at frequencies $\nu$ and $\nu^{\prime}$ can be written as

-In the following section, after briefly introducing the model and its main parameters (we refer the reader to \cite{shang2012,viero2013,planckXXX} for a detailed discussion), we show that the amplitudes of CIB polarisation power spectra are, at most, a small fraction of the 1-halo term of the clustering spectra, and we will derive upper limits on these amplitudes by fitting the model to current measurements of CIB angular power spectra from \textit{Herschel}/SPIRE \citep{viero2013}.
+In the following section, after briefly introducing the model and its main parameters (we refer to \cite{shang2012,viero2013,planckXXX} for a detailed discussion), we show that the amplitudes of CIB polarisation power spectra are a small fraction of the one-halo term of the clustering spectra at most, and we derive upper limits on these amplitudes by fitting the model to current measurements of CIB angular power spectra from \textit{Herschel}/SPIRE \citep{viero2013}.